feldera/feldera/docs/docs/demos/simple-select.md

 # Simple Data Selection

-This demo is the simplest one in our set that still serves to demonstrate the basics of DBSP.
-Start by firing up the DBSP demo and visiting <http://localhost:8085/>.
+This demo is the simplest one in our set that still serves to demonstrate the basics of Feldera.
+Start by firing up the Feldera demo and visiting <http://localhost:8085/>.

 ## SQL program